EmilyJAllen/FIFA-KaggleModel/README.md

 # FIFA_KaggleModel_Allendorf
-Predicting FIFA salaries in group project for Statistics 101A at UCLA
+Predicting FIFA salaries in group project for Statistics 101A at UCLA which scored in top 10 of all groups across three lectures.

 Selecting predictors from dataset of 79 variables, prioritizing simplicity and model validity.